big-o/transvec/README.rst

 Transvec
 ========

-Translate word embeddings across models.
+Combine pre-trained word embedding models for different languages to vectorise multi-language documents.

 This package includes a python implementation of the the method outlined in `MLS2013`_, which allows for word embeddings from one model to be translated to the vector space of another model.

-This allows you to compare word embeddings for different languages, avoiding the expense and complexity of training bilingual models.
-With ``transvec``, you can simply use pre-trained `Word2Vec <https://radimrehurek.com/gensim/models/word2vec.html>`_ models for different languages to measure the similarity of words in different languages.
+This allows you to combine word embeddings from different languages, avoiding the expense and complexity of training bilingual models.
+With ``transvec``, you can simply use pre-trained `Word2Vec <https://radimrehurek.com/gensim/models/word2vec.html>`_ models for different languages to measure the similarity of words in different languages and produce document vectors for mixed-language text.

 Installation
 ------------